 Tags: cooking, flank steak, Ginger, grilled flank steak, Hoisin Sauce, marinated flank steak, Recipe, Sake, Sesame Oil, Soy Sauce, Sriracha Sauce, Wine

 Happy New Year!
 I always like to start the New Year with a BANG, and if you call the flu..make that the death of me flu, a BANG, then I guess I did.
 Remember that ear infection I was talking about Christmas Eve?
 That was a precursor to almost two weeks now of misery.
-I am one hot mama, and I’m not speaking in a physical sense.
-I’ve still got the fever, baby.
+I am one hot mama, and I’m not speaking in a aesthetic sense.
+I’m speaking in 102 Fahrenheit sense.

 Tags: Chicken Breasts, Chicken Fingers, Chile Garlic Sauce, Cilantro, coconut, cooking, Dessicated Coconut, garlic, Ginger, Greek Yogurt, Lime, Panko, Soy Sauce